Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with

-With over 2 billion users worldwide, advertising with Facebook is hard to beat, especially because the social media giant offers filters that allow users to specify their target audience based on factors like age, gender, location, interests, etc. Facebook ads can take a number of forms, including photos, videos, slideshows, etc. They are designed specifically to help brands achieve three types of goals: awareness, consideration, or conversion.
+With almost 3 billion users worldwide, advertising with Facebook is hard to beat, especially because the social media giant offers filters that allow users to specify their target audience based on factors like age, gender, location, interests, etc. Facebook ads can take a number of forms, including photos, videos, slideshows, etc. They are designed specifically to help brands achieve three types of goals: awareness, consideration, or conversion.

 There are a couple of qualities that make Instagram an attractive platform for advertisers.
 Firstly, according to Locowise, Instagram’s engagement rate is even higher than Facebook’s – a whopping 70% higher to be exact.
 Secondly, Instagram offers a lot of variety as ads can take the form of photos, videos, and carousels.
-In addition, you can create each type of ad for either the main Instagram feed, or as an Instagram Story.
+In addition, you can create each type of ad for either the main Instagram feed, an Instagram Story or IGTV.
 Instagram ads support the same three broad categories of campaign objectives as Facebook ads: awareness, consideration, and conversion.

 Twitter, unlike Facebook, is still a viable network for organic engagement.
 However, with various attractive advertising campaign options on offer, like promoted accounts, tweets, trends and website cards, there’s still good reason to spend a portion of your social media ad budget on the platform.
 Twitter ads are designed specifically to help brands achieve website clicks or conversions, tweet engagement, an increase in followers, greater brand awareness, etc.

 With 81% female users, Pinterest is widely regarded as a women’s channel.
 According to the Feed Marketing Report data, Pinterest is among the only two social channels that qualified to be the top 10 global advertising channels in 2022.
 Pinterest ads are called Promoted Pins.
 They look and behave just like regular pins but you pay to have them seen by a wider audience.
 Pinterest offers a strong platform for e-commerce sales, and is useful for driving traffic to your website, building brand awareness, and encouraging audience engagement.

 YouTube is the only social channel used by slightly more men than women.
 YouTube ads are great for helping you attract new viewers, build brand awareness, extend reach, drive website traffic and grow your subscriber base.